...

 What is Drug Addiction?

-Drug addiction is a chronic disease characterized by compulsive or uncontrollable drug seeking and use despite harmful consequences and changes in the brain, which can be long-lasting.
+Drug addiction is a long-term disease.
+It makes people seek and use drugs in a way that is hard to control.
+This happens even when it causes harm.
+Drug use can also change the brain, and these changes can last a long time.
 These changes in the brain can lead to unhealthy behaviors seen in people who use drugs.
 Drug addiction is also a relapsing disease.
 Relapse is the return to drug use after an attempt to stop.

 Get Help.
 Get Better.
 Get Your Life Back.